 - Career Services offers a wide range of career readiness online resources, tools and e-guides including: self-assessments for exploring career and education possibilities, exploring job opportunities around the globe, resume and cover letter writing, interview skills development, and job search strategies.
 All online resources can be accessed via the myUT portal under the University Career Services heading. - The Career Services Resume Dropbox is available any time of day for students to submit their resumes, CVs, and cover letters for critique with a 48-hour turn-around.
-This service is accessed on the Career Services website. - Scheduled appointments through "Handshake" and walk-in appointments are available addressing career and professional development needs including: - · Career and major exploration and career planning; - · Resume, CV and cover letter writing assistance; - · Mock interviews; - · Professional dress and etiquette advice; - · Social media presence and job search strategies. - The Career Studio, staffed by Career Ambassadors (peer advisors), is available during business hours (Fall/Spring semesters) for students to get their resumes, CVs, and cover letters critiqued, to answer career-related questions, to get help with online career tools and to use computers and a printer for career-related activities. - On-campus student employment is administered by University Career Services, including the posting of on-campus positions and the processing of student employment documentation. - Career Services works with employers to secure part-time, full-time and internship opportunities.
+This service is accessed on the Career Services website.

+- Scheduled appointments through "Handshake" and walk-in appointments are available addressing career and professional development needs including: - Career and major exploration and career planning; - Resume, CV and cover letter writing assistance; - Mock interviews; - · Professional dress and etiquette advice; - · Social media presence and job search strategies. - The Career Studio, staffed by Career Ambassadors (peer advisors), is available during business hours (Fall/Spring semesters) for students to get their resumes, CVs, and cover letters critiqued, to answer career-related questions, to get help with online career tools and to use computers and a printer for career-related activities. - Career Services works with employers to secure part-time, full-time and internship opportunities.
 "Handshake" is the online employment platform where students and alumni can access and apply for positions. - Professional interview attire is available at no-cost through Rocket Style Career Closet.
-Career Services also partners with JCPenney in the spring and fall for Suit-Up events where students received a significant discount on professional attire and accessories.
+Career Services also partners with JCPenney in the spring and fall for Suit-Up events where students received a significant discount on professional attire and accessories. - Professional Headshot Booth offers high-quality professional headshots at no cost that are sent directly to each user's emails.
+The Professional Headshot Booth is in the Thompson Student Union, first floor.
+Students and alumni can access the booth during regular Student Union operating hours.